abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 - The _land surface temperature_ variable, which contains over one million missing data points across twenty-six months.

 - The response variable, _burnt area_, in which we treat the value (-2) as missing data, representing water.
+Additionally, it's important to note that we exclude the two months, September and November 2012, from our analysis, as we do not have any data for the response variable _burnt area_ during these months.

 For the remaining covariates, missing data is minimal, consistent across months, and typically located near the map's edges.